Cather Simpson: The photon factory and research at the University of Auckland

 Simpson's work is internationally recognised for providing critical insight into how molecules and materials convert light into more useful types of energy, and applying this knowledge in new and exciting areas such as sperm sorting for the dairy industry.
 Simpson and her students use ultrafast laser spectroscopy to study rapidly evolving molecules as they convert light to more useful forms of energy.

 Simpson has won national and international awards for her research and associated spin-off companies, including being the first woman named Supreme Winner at the Kiwinet Researcher Commercialisation Awards in 2016 and being awarded the Royal Society of New Zealand's Pickering Medal in 2019.
 She was elected Fellow of the Royal Society of New Zealand in 2018 and the New Zealand Institute of Chemistry in 2016 and is a past President of the New Zealand Institute of Physics.
+In 2023, she was elected Fellow of the SPIE (the International Society for Optics and Photonics).
 She is an Associate Investigator for and has taken leadership roles in the Dodd-Walls Centre for Photonic and Quantum Technologies and she is an emeritus investigator for the MacDiarmid Institute for Advanced Materials and Nanotechnology, two national Centres of Research Excellence (CoREs) in New Zealand.
 She has also been elected to the Commission on Laser Physics and Photonics for the International Union of Pure and Applied Physics.
-She is an active member of SPIE, the international society for optics and photonics, has presented at several conferences and served on conference committees.
+She is an active member of SPIE, having served on its Board of Directors from 2021-2023, presented at several conferences and served on conference committees.